vehs-adinev/vehs-adinev/README.md

 - 👋 Hi, I’m @vehs-adinev
-- 👀 I’m interested in Website Automation
+- 👀 I’m interested in Web Services Automation
-- 🌱 I’m currently learning Java for automation
+- 🌱 I’m currently learning Java and Groovy for automation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me adinev@ehs.com